magpylib/magpylib/docs/_pages/0_documentation.md

 The library is constructed so that any scalar input can be `int`, `float` or `numpy.float` type and any vector/matrix input can be given either in the form of a `list`, as a `tuple` or as a `numpy.array`.

-The library output and all object variables are either of `np.float64` or `numpy.array64` type.
+The library output and all object attributes are either of `np.float64` or `numpy.array64` type.

 ## The Source Class